 While research suggests that negative news itself may not raise cortisol, it can be arousing, similar to a suspenseful TV show or movie.
 So if you read the paper or watch the news, it’s best to do so in the morning.

-However, women who are under a lot of stress should consider avoiding the news all together.
-A study in the journal PLoS One found that reading negative news increased womens’ stress response when confronted with a stressor (in the study’s case, a mock job interview).
-The women who read the negative news showed markedly higher cortisol levels in response to the stressor compared to women who read neutral news.
+However, avoiding the news altogether may be the best course of action for some people.
+A study in the journal PLoS One found that women had the strongest stress response when they were exposed to real negative news, then confronted with a subsequent stressor (in the study’s case, a mock job interview and some mental arithmetic).
+The women who read the negative news showed markedly higher cortisol levels in response to the stressor compared to women and men who read neutral news.

 You might have heard of oxytocin, the so-called love hormone because it increases in response to social support and positive touch and relationships.
 Research suggests that oxytocin can help buffer or blunt a person’s stress response and help lower levels of cortisol.
-So get a hug from a loved one or furry friend when you feel the pressure rising — other studies have shown that pet owners’ oxytocin levels rise and cortisol falls when they physically interact with their dogs.
+So get a hug from a loved one or furry friend when you feel the pressure rising — pet owners’ oxytocin levels rise and cortisol falls when they physically interact with their dogs.

 “Weighted blankets can definitely be helpful for sleep because they provide a soothing, calming sensation, like a gentle massage or hug,” Dr. Jagadeesan says.
 Indeed, research on the blankets, which typically have small weights sewn into or attached to them, has been promising.
 In one study, sleep time increased and study participants moved less in the night when sleeping under the blankets.
 Participants also reported it was easier to settle down, said that they had a better, calmer night’s sleep, and that they felt more refreshed in the morning.